Mold Inspector Certification for Prevention, Remediation, and Removal Training

 Module 8: Mold Inspection Documents

-This module will explore the assortment of essential documents that mold inspectors must possess during a mold inspection.
-We will emphasize the significance of documentation in the field of mold inspection and underscore the importance of having access to crucial documents for conducting comprehensive and precise inspections.
+Explore the essential documents that mold inspectors must have during inspections.
+Understand the significance of proper documentation in ensuring thorough and accurate assessments.
+Learn why having access to these critical documents supports comprehensive and professional mold inspections.

 - Lesson 22: Vital Documents